TheBestTvarynka/tbt/content/posts/miri/index.md

 ```

 Why *nightly*?
 The Miri can be run only with the nightly Rust.
 So, you should be able to compile your project with nightly Rust.
-In short, Miri can run project binaries, tests, examples, and so on.
+Miri can run project binaries, tests, examples, and so on.

 ```bash
 cargo +nightly miri run